 Buy In Bulk

-It may surprise you to learn that wholesale stores such as Costco and Sam’s Club can actually help protect the environment.
+It may surprise you to learn that wholesale stores such as Costco and Sam’s Club can actually be considered environment-friendly shopping and helps protect the environment.

 Buying things in bulk that you use on a daily basis like toilet paper, hair care products, laundry detergent, and pantry staples eliminates a lot of excessive packaging.